 When the American military man returned from Europe at the end of WWII, they did so having gotten a taste of sports car culture.
 With that, our auto industry was posed with a new task, and who better than Chevrolet to accomplish this.
 Some will argue Ford, but that’s a story for another day!

 Photographed above, this 1962 Corvette Convertible is what is known as a “transitional year” car.
-With the rear-end of its successor, the C2 or better known as the “Stingray”, this one year only body style certainly stands out amongst the rest.
-Finished in it’s correct specification of Roman Red over a Black interior, this two-time NCRS Top-Flight award winner has been meticulously well-cared for and is powered by it’s matching numbers 327 CU /340 HP naturally aspirated V8 which is mated to its original 4-speed T-10 manual transmission.
-Purchased by a Florida based collector in 2018 from its previous owner of 32 years, this “Solid Lifter” car was delivered new in California and is currently offered in excellent condition, accompanied by both tops (hard and soft), an immense amount of documentation along with all of its show awards, including but not limited to, an NCRS judgment noting a grand-total score of 97.3
+With the rear-end of its successor, the C2 or better known as the “Stingray”, this two-year-only body style ('61-'62) certainly stands out amongst the rest.
+Finished in its correct specification of Roman Red over a Black interior, this two-time NCRS Top-Flight award winner has been meticulously well-cared for and is powered by its matching numbers 327 CU /340 HP naturally aspirated V8 which is mated to its original 4-speed T-10 manual transmission.
+Purchased by a Florida based collector in 2018 from its previous owner of 32 years, this “Solid Lifter” car was delivered new in California and is currently offered in excellent condition, accompanied by both tops (hard and soft), an immense amount of documentation along with all of its show awards, including but not limited to, an NCRS judgment noting a grand-total score of 97.3.

 INSPECTED FOR QUALITY